xiaoshan1994/xiaoshan1994.github.io/content/english/post/about_google_fonts.md

 Oswald is a reworking of a traditional advertising sans serif typeface.
 {{< /gfont >}}

-{{< gfont font="Raleway" size="15px" >}}
+{{< gfont font="Roboto" size="15px" >}}
-Raleway is an elegant sans-serif typeface family.
-Initially designed by Matt McInerney as a single thin weight, it was expanded into a 9 weight family by Pablo Impallari and Rodrigo Fuenzalida in 2012 and iKerned by Igino Marini.
-A thorough review and italic was added in 2016.
+Roboto has a dual nature.
+It has a mechanical skeleton and the forms are largely geometric.
+At the same time, the font features friendly and open curves.
 {{< /gfont >}}